gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 137 through 144 in `find-lanes.py`).
+I used a combination of color and gradient thresholding functions to generate a binary image (thresholding steps at lines 163 through 167 in `find-lanes.py`).
 I tried both the gray image and the V-Channel in the HSV image to extract the edges.
 I found that the V-Channel was more robust in the presense of shadows and lane line color.
 All pixels in the V-Channel of the image where the both the gradient in x and y are above a threshold are considered to be a lane marker.
 The color threshold uses both the HLS and HSV coordinates and considers all pixels where the S and V values are above a threshold.
 This is to allow for more robustness in the line finding.

 This is the input to the combined color + gradient thresholding pipeline.